Ski flying: Safety issues reach their peak

-In the next round of the competition, Berg attempted another jump but was not as fortunate this time: he fell out of the air, just as before, and crashed almost identically to Findeisen.
-One of Berg's skis, which had come loose after impact and was still attached to his foot, flailed around and hit him in the face – exposed due to his goggles detaching – as he was sliding to a stop.
+In the final round of the competition, Berg attempted another jump but was not as fortunate this time: he fell out of the air, just as before, and crashed almost identically to Findeisen.
+One of Berg's skis, which had come loose after impact and was still attached to his foot, flailed around and hit him in the face – exposed after his goggles became detached – as he was sliding to a stop.
 His injuries, including concussion and a broken ACL, were career-ending.
 At this point, Trautwig began calling into question the nature of the sport: "Jeff, we talk about the fear and why the ski flyers are scared...
 I'm really starting to ask, why we're here and why they're doing it."
 Ernst Vettori, who was awaiting his own jump, withdrew from the event after witnessing the falls.

 Ski flying endured a static era beginning in 1987, when Piotr Fijas set a world record of 194 m in Planica.
 With height over the hills (athletes were reaching 15 m in Planica) and takeoff speeds (Pavel Ploc reached 115.6 kph in Harrachov in 1983) at an all-time high, as well as distances approaching 200 m, the FIS took a stance against record-hunting for safety reasons.
 From Felder's world record in 1986 onwards, the FIS implemented a rule in which distance points would not be awarded beyond 191 m; the jump would still count, but no points further than that could be achieved.
 Per this rule, Fijas' jump was officially scaled down to 191 m by the FIS, but the KOP group (led by the organisers in Kulm, Oberstdorf and Planica) independently recorded the actual figure.
 Neither Kulm nor Planica would hold a ski flying event for several years, leaving Oberstdorf and Vikersund to host the Ski Flying World Championships in 1988 and 1990, respectively.
-At those events, world record distances and major incidents were avoided.